lilab-bcb/cumulus/docs/smart_seq_2.rst

 	  - Description
 	* - output_count_matrix
 	  - Array[String]
 	  - A list of google bucket urls containing gene-count matrices, one per plate.
-Each gene-count matrix file has the suffix 'dge.txt.gz'.
+Each gene-count matrix file has the suffix ``.dge.txt.gz``.

 This WDL generates one gene-count matrix per SMART-Seq2 plate.
-The gene-count matrix uses Drop-Seq format: The first line starts with 'Gene' and then gives cell barcodes separated by tabs.
-Starting from the second line, each line describes one gene.
+The gene-count matrix uses Drop-Seq format:

+- The first line starts with ``"Gene"`` and then gives cell barcodes separated by tabs.
+- Starting from the second line, each line describes one gene.
   The first item in the line is the gene name and the rest items are TPM-normalized count values of this gene for each cell.

-The gene-count matrices can be fed directly into ``cumulus`` for downstream analysis.
+The gene-count matrices can be fed directly into **cumulus** for downstream analysis.

-TPM-normalized counts are calculated as follows: We first estimate the gene expression levels in TPM using RSEM.
-Suppose we have ``c`` reads for one cell, we then calculate TPM-normalized count for gene i as ``TPM_i / 1e6 * c``.
+TPM-normalized counts are calculated as follows:

+#.
+Estimate the gene expression levels in TPM using *RSEM*.

+#.
+Suppose ``c`` reads are achieved for one cell, then calculate TPM-normalized count for gene ``i`` as ``TPM_i / 1e6 * c``.

 TPM-normalized counts reflect both the relative expression levels and the cell sequencing depth.